South Korea to expand support for Ukraine as President Yoon Suk Yeol makes a surprise visit

 Russian shelling over the past day killed one civilian in eastern Ukraine’s Donetsk province, Gov. Pavlo Kyrylenko reported Saturday.
 Ukrainain forces have been pressing their counteroffensive in the area, inching their way from Velyka Novosilka down toward the Russian-occupied city of Mariupol.

+Russia previously has charged Ukrainian authorities were behind the killings of nationalist television commentator Daria Dugina and popular pro-war blogger Vladlen Tatarsky.

+Also Saturday, Russia’s defense ministry said it had completed its planned spring call-up of 147,000 military conscripts, 12,500 more than in the previous year’s draft.

 Hyung-jin Kim reported from Seoul, South Korea.
-Joanna Kozlowska contributed to this report from London.
+Joanna Kozlowska in London and Jim Heintz in Tallinn, Estonia, contributed to this report.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine